 - A mixture of reading levels to reach struggling readers and students reading well beyond their grade

-I use a PowerPoint to show images to advertise library programs and to help students see the covers and illustrations of the books I am discussing, particularly when presenting to large groups of students.
+When presenting to a class, I use a PowerPoint to show images to advertise library programs and to help students see the covers and illustrations of the books I am discussing, particularly when talking to large groups of students.
 The PowerPoint allows all students in the room to see the book covers and layouts of images in visual texts.
 I never read from the PowerPoints or distract students with extra text, but use these to enhance my presentation and to better keep the attention of all students.

 Take Home Bookmarks